Rights & Responsibilities

 If you wish to file a formal complaint or grievance regarding discrimination on the basis of disability, you should contact the DSPS Director (805-546-3215) or the ADA/504 Coordinator (805-592-9247).
 You may also contact the US Department of Education Office for Civil Rights.

-Disabled Students Programs and Services (DSPS) receives special funding to provide services to students with disabilities and is required to meet state and federal regulations.
+Disability Support Programs & Services (DSPS) receives special funding to provide services to students with disabilities and is required to meet state and federal regulations.
 To help us comply with these regulations, you, as a student receiving DSPS services, have the following responsibilities:

 - to provide DSPS with the necessary documentation of a disability;